YuSugihara/QTL-seq/README.md

        -b2 qtlseq_bulk2.1.fastq.gz,qtlseq_bulk2.2.fastq.gz \
 	     --species Rice
 ```
-**However, since multiple testing correction changes the threshold from the original QTL-seq threshold, we highly recommend users, who expect original QTL-seq algorism identifying many QTLs in the prvious researches, to try QTL-seq v2 without multiple testing correction at first.**
 Currently, only nine species (Arabidopsis, Cucumber, Maize, Rapeseed, Rice, Tobacco, Tomato, Wheat, and Yeast) are supported, following the parameters defined in Huang et al. (2019).

-If you expect the threshold of the original QTL-seq, we highly recommend users to try QTL-seq without multiple testing correction for the first time.

 ## Built and use your own database for snpEff
 If you want to use your own database for snpEff, you need additional steps.